 Become a Citizen Scientist and help us build a better picture of where harbor porpoises and harbor seals are going in the Salish Sea.

-Before you start, you may want to watch our step-by-step Citizen Scientist Training Video where Research Director Dr. Cindy Elliser walks you through how to fill out your Sighting Sheet.
+Want a head start!?
+Download our Citizen Scientist Sighting Sheet* to see what sort of information we collect and familiarize yourself with our datasheets.
+You may also find it helpful to watch our step-by-step Citizen Scientist Training Video where Research Director Dr. Cindy Elliser walks you through how to fill out your Sighting Sheet.

 *If you are observing at our primary field location of Burrows Pass, Washington Park (Anacortes), download this sheet which is specifically for that location.